xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 Make sure to either check this checkbox, specify `ALLOWDRIVERINSTALL=YES` on the Msiexec command line (if installing via command line) or install driver updates via Windows Update.

-## PV devices not getting updates with the "Manage Citrix PV drivers via Windows Update" option enabled
+## When using the Citrix XenServer drivers, PV devices are not getting updates with the "Manage Citrix PV drivers via Windows Update" option enabled

 ### Cause